opentrng/opentrng.github.io/docs/index.md

 ### Hardware

-To use more than just the **OpenTRNG** emulators, a hardware target is required.
+To go beyond the use of **OpenTRNG** emulators, you will need a hardware target.
+This allows you to run the provided HDL implementations on an FPGA (as instance), interact with the TRNG in real conditions, and generate random numbers directly from the physical entropy source.

 #### Hardware target

-**OpenTRNG** comes with direct compatibility to [Digilent Arty7 FPGA 35T](https://digilent.com/reference/programmable-logic/arty-a7/start) board.
+**OpenTRNG** comes with direct compatibility to [Digilent Arty7 FPGA](https://digilent.com/reference/programmable-logic/arty-a7/start) board.
 It can be ordered from [Farnell](https://farnell.com), [Digikey](https://www.digikey.com), [Mouser](https://www.mouser.fr), etc. Other FPGA targets and boards can be easily supported, please find more information on the [hardware](hardware#fpga-targets) documentation page.

 ![image-center](/assets/images/arty7.png)